jakerudolph/matlab_standards/matlab_standards.md

 ## Mixed Types in Expressions

 **Description:** Multiple operand types **SHOULD NOT** be used in a single operator.
-For example, do not mix logical and numerical operatonds with a multiplication operator.
+For example, do not mix logical and numerical operands with a multiplication operator.

 **Rationale:** Mixing operand types per operator can cause unexpected results and can lead to errors in case of true incompatibilities.